 - b.
-Required education and alternatives to formal education: - i. high school or general education development (GED) diploma; or ii. demonstration to the provider of the ability to communicate in English, including reading written instructions and making appropriate entries regarding services in the recipient record or file.
+Required education and alternatives to formal education: - i. high school or general education development (GED) diploma; or - ii. demonstration to the provider of the ability to communicate in English, including reading written

 - i. the ability to communicate with his/her supervisor and with the recipient and the primary caregiver; - ii. the ability to understand the needs of, and to work with the recipient population; - iii. the ability to be guided by the plan of care; and - iv. the ability to respond in case of household, medical, or community emergencies.